IdelsTak/meta-data/readme.md

     - Click the "Add Folder" button to the list all the audio files contained in that folder and its subfolders
     - View or edit the title, artist, album, and/or cover art information for the song you want to update.
     - Click "Save" to apply the edited tags to your audio file.
-    - The application will search online databases and display matching results.
+    - Or click "Download" and the application will search online databases and display matching results.
  - **Review and Edit (as shown in Screenshot 2):**
+    - After clicking "Download" on selecting a specific file from the explorer, the application will list matches using their cover art
-    - Select the desired audio file from the list.
+    - Select the desired result from that list of cover art
-    - Review the fetched tags, including title, artist, album, and cover art
+    - On selecting a result, you get to compare the fetched tags, including title, artist, album, and cover art with those of your existing file that you pressed "Download" on earlier
     - Include or leave out any fetched tags as it suits you.
  - **Save Changes:**
     - Click "Write" to apply the edited tags to your audio file.